 It is no coincidence that as borrowing increased the savings rate went so low as to go into negative territory for a year.
 However, it has recently gone up not because of choice, but because the debt bubble has popped and now many need to actually save to purchase items.
 This has made the recovery extremely sluggish because saving to spend on a $25,000 income is hard to do.
 The typical household pulling in $50,000 will have a giant portion of their funds going to housing, food, energy, and healthcare before any discretionary spending is done.

 And while many American’s will be stuck relying solely on Social Security, still there is another form of security equally important, that of one’s home and family.
-If you get a second, perhaps take a moment and visit this security camera and equipment website.
+If you get a second, perhaps take a moment and visit this camera and equipment website.
 While the benefits are not financial, they are however peace of mind knowing your home and or family are protected via other means.
 If this is of interest to you, additional security resources may be found here.

 Where does this leave retirement?